OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 4000

-        <p class="jekyll-theme-minimal scene-class-attr-comment">size is in Mb and this is the maximum cache size</p>
+        <p class="scene-class-attr-comment">size is in Mb and this is the maximum cache size</p>

     </p>